vimhack/dotfiles/README.md

-# Windvalley's dotfiles 🍀
+# Vimhack/dotfiles 🍀

-Windvalley/dotfiles is a Fantastic Development Environment, built with Vim/Neovim, Tmux, Zsh, Alacritty and many other related excellent open source softwares.
+Vimhack/dotfiles is a Fantastic Development Environment, built with Vim/Neovim, Tmux, Zsh, Alacritty and many other related excellent open source softwares.